TL-System/ns.py/README.md

 * `mm1.py`: this example shows how to simulate a port with exponential packet inter-arrival times and exponentially distributed packet sizes.
 It showcases `DistPacketGenerator`, `PacketSink`, `Port`, and `PortMonitor`.

-* `ack.py`: this example shows how a two-hop simple network from a sender to a receiver, via a simple packet forwarding switch, can be configured, and how acknowledgment packets can be sent from the receiver back to the sender via the same switch.
-It showcases `DistPacketGenerator`, `PacketSink`, `Wire`, and `SimplePacketSwitch`.
+* `tpc.py`: this example shows how a two-hop simple network from a sender to a receiver, via a simple packet forwarding switch, can be configured, and how acknowledgment packets can be sent from the receiver back to the sender via the same switch.
+The sender uses a TCP as its transport protocol, and the congestion control algorithm is configurable (such as TCP Reno or TCP CUBIC).
+It showcases `TCPPacketGenerator`, `CongestionControl`, `TCPSink`, `Wire`, and `SimplePacketSwitch`.

 * `token_bucket.py`: this example creates a traffic shaper whose bucket size is the same as the packet size, and whose bucket rate is one half the input packet rate.
 It showcases `DistPacketGenerator`, `PacketSink`, and `TokenBucketShaper`.